Skip to content

 What advice would you give other writers for getting over the angst of losing the low-paying clients once rates go up?

-6 responses to “A Freelancer’s Guide to Setting Your Damn Price Already”
+6 thoughts on “A Freelancer’s Guide to Setting Your Damn Price Already”

 Since the bulk of my work at the moment consists of article writing, the publications set their pay scales, but I won’t work for places that underpay writers, and I’m not shy about telling them why I won’t accept their low rates.